Home » Health Conditions » American Health Care

 3 Ways the FDA Is a Threat to Consumers

 According to the Food and Drug Administration’s website, the FDA “is responsible for protecting the public health by assuring the safety, efficacy and security of human and veterinary drugs, biological products, medical devices, our nation’s food supply, cosmetics and products that emit radiation.”
 While its goal is to protect the health of the public, its regulations and practices often fall short.
 Serious FDA reform is necessary to make the agency effective and efficient.
-Below are 3 ways the to consumers.
+Below are 3 ways the FDA is a threat to consumers.

 3 Ways the FDA Is a Threat to Consumers